Philanthropy and activism of Anggun: 2010s

+2020s—present

 On 17 July 2020, she became leader of the panelist or investigateur, while Cartman and Chris Marques were the member of her team, on television reality show Good Singers, an adapted Korean television program I Can See Your Voice.
 She won €28,500 or equivalent to US$33,082.77 and she donated those prize to Aviation Without Borders.
 Another team was led by Amir while Julie Zenatti and Titoff were the member of his team.
 She performed a song "Lady Marmalade" with legendary cabaret dance troupe Moulin Rouge on 25 June 2020 at TV special for charity event 100 ans de comédies musicales : les stars chantent pour Sidaction to fight against AIDS, even though COVID-19 pandemic was roaming.
 In December 2020, she shared a video from The Pansy Project (Les Pensées de Paul), which was a 2015 documentary film by English artist-activist Paul Harfleet that denounces homophobia and violence against the LGBT community.
 The film was directed by Jean-Baptiste Erreca.
 Anggun was a cameo in the promotional trailer of the documentary and her song, called "Try", was chosen to be the soundtrack of the documentary.

 In April 2021, Anggun alongside 35 French celebrities, such as Patrice Leconte, Iris Mittenaere, Chimene Badi, Ibrahim Maalouf and more, joined solidarity raffle held by Association Laurette Fugain, an association that aims to fight leukemia.
 It owes its name to Laurette Fugain, the daughter of Stéphanie and Michel Fugain, who died in 2002 cause of this disease at the age of 22.
 To join this raffle, the persons had to buy one or more €10 tickets donation from 31 March to 31 May 2021.
 If they got lucky and win this raffle, each one of the winners got the chance to meet one of those celebrities in person.
 On 14 June 2021, she was invited to perform in order to support and celebrate World Blood Donor Day 2021 at Auditorium Parco della Musica in Rome, Italy.
 At that event, she sang three songs and was appointed as an International Ambassador of the Blood Donors by WHO, Ministry of Health and President of the Republic.